Redy1908/GreenWay-Backend/README.md

 ### 1. OpenStreetMap Routing (OSMR)

-By default, OSMR is configured with the map of Southern Italy and the relative elevation data.
-To set up a different location, follow these steps:
+By default, the Open Source Routing Machine (OSRM) is instantiated in four distinct configurations, each optimized for a different routing parameter: distance, duration, elevation, and the standard OSRM configuration.
+Each instance is pre-configured with the map of Southern Italy, along with the corresponding elevation data.
+To configure a different geographical location, please follow to the following steps:

 1. Download the needed map data from [Geofabrik](https://www.geofabrik.de/)
 2. You will get a file named ```your-location.osm.pbf```